Understanding Code Violations in Virginia & Their Impact on Selling Your House

 Virginia law requires sellers to disclose known code violations to potential buyers, ensuring honesty in real estate transactions.
 Obligations include:

-• Compliance with Disclosure Laws: Not disclosing known violations can result in legal issues and contract disputes.
+- Compliance with Disclosure Laws: Failure to disclose known violations can result in legal issues and contract disputes.

 Assessing and Addressing Code Violations